-Since its opening in 2003, ICN has always been ranked as one of the best airports in the world.
-That there are eight Priority Pass lounges at ICN reinforces its high ranking in my view.
+Since opening in 2003, ICN has always been ranked as one of the best airports in the world.
+That there are eight Priority Pass lounges at ICN Terminal 1 and Concourse A reinforces its high ranking in my view.
+The three Priority Pass lounges in Terminal 2 will be covered separately.

 Note: Effective January 1, 2018, Priority Pass members can access Asiana business-class lounges at ICN only when flying Asiana.